-Veterans from Louisiana, with a passion for flying, know they can soar into the wild blue yonder with extended benefits through the GI Bill 2.0 as part of the Post-9/11 Veterans Educational Assistance Improvements Act of 2010.
-Previously vocational and flight-related training in Louisiana was not covered, but such training is covered as of October 1, 2011.
+Veterans, with a passion for flying, know they can soar into the wild blue yonder with extended benefits through the GI Bill 2.0 as part of the Post 911 Veterans Educational Assistance Improvements Act of 2010.
+Previously, vocational and VA approved flight schools in Louisiana were not covered, but as of October 1, 2011, such training is covered.

-Call Aviation Schools Online and let our experts help you figure out what schools are VA approved near Louisiana, and what schools are not.
-If you are veteran living in Louisiana let us help you to find the information you need about your VA benefits eligibility.
+Call Aviation Schools Online and let our experts help you figure out what schools in Louisiana are VA approved, and what schools are not.
+If you are veteran living in Louisiana, let us help you to find the information you need about your VA benefits eligibility.

 - Private Pilot (Part 141, Part 61)

 - Instrument (Part 141, Part 61)

 - CFI (Part 141, Part 61)

 - Add-Ons: Private, Instrument, Commercial, ATP (Part 141, Part 61)

 Post 9 11 GI Bill: Dependents are Eligible

 If you're the spouse or child of a veteran eligible for Post 9 11 GI Bill benefits, you can get help paying for the education you've always dreamed of!

 As of August 1, 2009, service members enrolled in this program can transfer any unused benefits to their immediate dependents, who can then use the money to receive an education at an accredited school of their choice.
 The Transfer of Post 9 11 GI Bill benefits to dependents (TEB) is a real boon for veterans who may not need to further their own educations but who wish to help their college-aged children get flight training, bachelor's degrees, and any number of other career-enhancing certifications.